lecopivo/scientific-computing-lean/scientific-computing-lean/src/working-with-arrays.md

 The great thing about Lean is that the above code actually mutates the array `fib`.
 Each call of `fib.push` in the Fibonacci function modifies the array directly.
 This is unlike many purely functional programming languages, where data structures are immutable, and every call to `fib.push` would create a new copy of `fib` with one extra element.

-In Lean, `Array X` can hold elements of any type `X`, but it is implemented as an array of pointers.
-This can be inefficient for performance, especially in scientific computing, where we often need arrays that store elements in a contiguous block of memory.
+While `Array X` offers the versatility of storing elements of any data type X, this flexibility comes at a performance cost at it is implemented as array of pointers.
+This especially bad for scientific computing, where we often need arrays that store elements in a contiguous block of memory.
 To address this, Lean provides `ByteArray` and `FloatArray`, which allow efficient storage of bytes or floats.
 However, these are limited in their flexibility.
-To address the need for arrays of any type `X` with a fixed byte size, *SciLean* introduces `DataArray X`.
+To address the need for arrays of any type `X` with a fixed byte size, *SciLean* provides `DataArray X`.
 For example, we can replace `Array` with `DataArray` in the Fibonacci function if we use `UInt64` instead of `Nat`, as `Nat` arbitrary size number and does not have a fixed byte size.
 ```lean
 def fibonacci (n : Nat) : DataArray UInt64 := Id.run do
     let mut fib : DataArray UInt64 := Array.mkEmpty n